-10.1 The well-established key to effective risk management is having risk management arrangements which are embedded in the culture of the organisation and which are not separate 'bolt on' activities.
-Clearly, this is not an easy objective to achieve and, with the accepted wisdom that "risk management is an ongoing journey rather than one with a fixed destination", the crucial factor is that we continue to make good progress in implementing risk management within the Authority.
+10.1 The accepted wisdom is that risk management arrangements should be embedded in the culture of the organisation and not separate 'bolt on' activities.
+Clearly this is not an easy objective to achieve and with the philosophy that "risk management is an ongoing journey rather than one with a fixed destination", it is important that we continue to make good progress in implementing risk management within the Authority.
 This report provides evidence of that being achieved.